omnivector-solutions/jobbergate/jobbergate-docs/src/developer_guide/jobbergate_py.rst

 This kwarg should default to ``None``, and it should be set to an empty dict if the default is not overridden.

-Each workflow can also specify the net workflow method to call after its questions have been asked and answered.
+Each workflow can also specify the next workflow method to call after its questions have been asked and answered.
 In this way, the workflows can be organized in a dynamic series where the path is dictated by the user responses.